-1.6.1 Notice of a Design Review, submission of a formal application, or a public hearing shall be given by the Planning Department to the abutters; holders of conservation, preservation, or agricultural preservation restrictions; every engineer, architect, land
+1.6.1 Notice of a Design Review, submission of a formal application, or a public hearing shall be given by the Planning Department to the abutters; holders of conservation, preservation, or agricultural preservation restrictions; every engineer, architect, land surveyor, or soil scientist whose professional seal appears on the plan submitted to the Board; and the applicant.
+The notice shall be provided by verified mail and mailed at least ten (10) days prior to the meeting.

-- surveyor, or soil scientist whose professional seal appears on the plan submitted to the Board; and the applicant.
-The notice shall be provided by certified mail, and mailed at least ten (10) days prior to the meeting. - 1.6.2 The public shall be given notice at the same time, by posting in two public places and in a paper of general circulation in the Town. - 1.6.3 The notice shall give the date, time, and place of the Planning Board meeting at which the application will be submitted to the Board, shall include a general description of the proposal which is to be considered, and shall identify the applicant and the location of the proposal. - 1.6.4 If the notice for the public hearing was included in the notice of submission or any prior notice, additional notice of a continued public hearing is not required.
+- 1.6.2 The public shall be given notice at the same time, by posting in two public places and on the Town website. - 1.6.3 The notice shall give the date, time, and place of the Planning Board meeting at which the application will be submitted to the Board, shall include a general description of the proposal which is to be considered, and shall identify the applicant and the location of the proposal. - 1.6.4 If the notice for the public hearing was included in the notice of submission or any prior notice, additional notice of a continued public hearing is not required.
 Additional notice is not required of an adjourned session of a public hearing provided that the date, time and place of the adjourned session was made known at the prior public hearing.